softprops/zig-lambda-runtime/README.md

 ## 🍬 features

-* ⚡ small and fast
+- ⚡ small and fast

-    Zig is relatively fast and small by default and can be made faster and smaller with common `optimize` compilation flags.
+  Zig is impressively fast and small by default and can be made even faster and smaller with common `optimize` compilation flags.
   ❄ avg cold start duration `11ms` 💾 avg memory `10MB` ⚡ avg duration `1-2ms`

-* 📦 painless and easy packaging
+- 📦 painless and easy packaging

-    Zig comes with self contained build tool that makes cross compilation for aws deployment targets painless `zig build -Dtarget=aarch64-linux -Doptimize={ReleaseFast,ReleaseSmall}`
+  Zig comes with a self-contained build tool that makes cross compilation for aws deployment targets painless `zig build -Dtarget=aarch64-linux -Doptimize={ReleaseFast,ReleaseSmall}`

 Coming soon...

-* streaming response support
+- streaming response support

   By default aws lambda buffers and then returns a single response to client but can be made streaming with opt in configuration

-* event struct types
+- event struct types

   At present it is up to lambda functions themselves to parse the and self declare event payloads structures and serialize responses.
 We would like to provide structs for common aws lambda event and response types to make that easier

 ## examples